ray155093/azure-docs.zh-tw/articles/data-lake-analytics/data-lake-analytics-u-sql-get-started.md

                 Clicked int
         FROM "/Samples/Data/AdsLog.tsv"
         USING Extractors.Tsv();

     @join =
         SELECT a.Ad, s.Query, s.Start AS Date
         FROM @adlog AS a JOIN <insert your DB name>.dbo.SearchLog1 AS s ON a.UserId == s.UserId
         WHERE a.Clicked == 1;

     OUTPUT @join
         TO "/output/Searchlog-join.csv"
         USING Outputters.Csv();

-U-SQL 只支援 ANSI 相容聯結語法：Rowset1 JOIN Rowset2 ON 述詞。不支援舊有的 FROM Rowset1, Rowset2 WHERE 述詞語法。JOIN 中的述詞必須是等號比較聯結且沒有運算式。如果您想要使用運算式，請將它加入前一個資料列集的 select 子句。如果您想要進行不同的比較，則可將它移至 WHERE 子句。
+U-SQL only supports the ANSI compliant join syntax: Rowset1 JOIN Rowset2 ON predicate.
+The old syntax of FROM Rowset1, Rowset2 WHERE predicate is NOT supported.

-## 建立資料庫、資料表值函式、檢視和資料表

-U-SQL 可讓您在資料庫和結構描述的內容中使用資料。因此您不必一直對檔案進行讀取或寫入。

-每個 U-SQL 指令碼在執行時，都會有預設資料庫 (主要) 與預設結構描述 (DBO) 做為其預設內容。您可以建立自己的資料庫和 (或) 結構描述。若要變更內容，請使用 **USE** 陳述式來變更內容。
+The predicate in a JOIN has to be an equality join and no expression.
+If you want to use an expression, add it to a previous rowset's select clause.
+If you want to do a different comparison, you can move it into the WHERE clause.

+## <a name="create-databases,-table-valued-functions,-views,-and-tables"></a>Create databases, table-valued functions, views, and tables

+U-SQL allows you to use data in the context of a database and schema.
+So you don't have to always read from or write to files.

+Every U-SQL script runs with a default database (master) and default schema (DBO) as its default context.
+You can create your own database and/or schema.
+To change the context, use the **USE** statement to change the context.

-### 建立資料表值函式 (TVF)
+### <a name="create-a-table-valued-function-(tvf)"></a>Create a table-valued function (TVF)

-在先前的 U-SQL 指令碼中，您重複使用會從相同原始程式檔進行讀取的 EXTRACT。U-SQL 資料表值函式可讓您封裝資料以供日後重複使用。

-下列指令碼會在預設資料庫和結構描述中建立名為 *Searchlog()* 的 TVF。
+In the previous U-SQL script, you repeated using EXTRACT reading from the same source file.
+U-SQL table-valued function enables you to encapsulate the data for future reuse.

+The following script creates a TVF called *Searchlog()* in the default database and schema:

     DROP FUNCTION IF EXISTS Searchlog;

     CREATE FUNCTION Searchlog()
     RETURNS @searchlog TABLE
     (
                 UserId          int,